 Explore the sights at Aberystwyth

 Into Ceredigion now, and Aber, as we call it, is a proper pier-and-prom resort, with the added bonus of a thriving university and the Aberystwyth Arts Centre.
-There’s lots to do including taking the Aberystwyth Cliff Railway up Constitution Hill to gawp at the camera obscura, the priceless treasures of the National Library of Wales, Ceredigion Museum and the Vale of Rheidol Railway.
+There’s lots to do including taking the Aberystwyth Cliff Railway up Constitution Hill, looking at the priceless treasures of the National Library of Wales, visiting Ceredigion Museum and taking a trip on the Vale of Rheidol Railway.
 When walking the prom, local custom obliges you to kick the bar at the north end.

 Aberystwyth, Ceredigion, Mid Wales